409 Conflict (Mr. Robot): Plot

 In Elliot's (Rami Malek) mind, Mr. Robot (Christian Slater) talks with Elliot's mother, Magda (Vaishnavi Sharma), and young Elliot (Evan Whitten), asking them to help Elliot.
 They want to tell him what happened, but Mr. Robot wants to wait until after the hack is finished.
 He suggests showing what Elliot has done, and Darlene (Carly Chaikin) might be able to wake him.

 At a motel room, Mr. Robot reunites with Darlene, refusing to say what happened to Elliot until he is ready.
 Before they begin the hack, Price (Michael Cristofer) visits them and gives them a USB flash drive, asking them to destroy Whiterose's machine to avenge Angela's death.
 He then leaves for the Deus meeting, finding only Zhang (BD Wong) present there.
 Zhang is aware that he cooperated with Elliot and offers him a peaceful death if he reveals their plan.
 Realizing that the Deus meeting was moved to a new location, Mr. Robot sends Darlene to check while he stays in the motel to watch over Price and Zhang.

 Zhang is alarmed when he is informed that Tyrell is not at the Deus meeting.
 He is then called by Mr. Robot.
 Zhang offers him a deal, stating that if Elliot stops his plan, he will reunite Elliot with Angela, alluding to a place where she is still alive and can convince him herself.
 This wakes up Elliot, but Elliot refuses Zhang's offer of reuniting them.
 Darlene tells him to turn on the TV, where a news report shows a video of Darlene in an fsociety mask.
 In the video, she exposes the Deus Group, revealing their location at a restaurant and posting their private files.
 Zhang is inundated with concerned messages from the members due to the exposure, and advises them to stay inside the restaurant.

 Elliot hacks a nearby cellphone tower to get Zhang's data, while Darlene blocks the restaurant's garage from opening, preventing the Deus members from leaving.
 As pedestrians overrun the nearby streets, the members barely manage to leave when the cars finally arrive.
 Elliot eventually discovers Whiterose's number and uses it to make a bank transfer, bankrupting the Dark Army.
 As Zhang leaves the museum, Price mocks him for letting Elliot humiliate him, also remarking that Angela lives on in her loved ones.
-An irate Zhang kills Price with a gun, which Elliot and Mr. Robot witness.
+Furious, Zhang shoots Price dead, which Elliot and Mr. Robot witness.
 As Zhang leaves in a car, he sees Elliot in the street.
 Later, the police raid Whiterose's house while she puts on her make-up, gunshots being heard through the building.